 You have also the option to specify some fixed space on the disk drive for the virtual memory.
 You can only allot 1.5 times of RAM space to the virtual memory.
 Suppose your RAM is of 1,024 megabytes then you will specify the virtual memory space of 1,536 MB.

 Tip #6: Compact Database Regularly

-Compacting database actually does not compact the database but it deletes the unwanted and unused objects and records, thereby reduces the size of the database files.
+The compacting database actually does not compact the database but it deletes the unwanted and unused objects and records, thereby reduce the size of the database files.
 “Compact & Repair” utility also repairs the several corruptions and re-organizes the records and updates statistics.

 Tip #7: Open Access Database In the Exclusive Mode

 Work with your Access database by opening it up in exclusive mode.
 As. this will prevent any third person to make of the Access database simultaneously.
 This will ultimately boost up slow running Access database speed.